nalej/docs/tutorials/installingSDKindevice.md

 ## Device registration and platform log-in

-We have already installed the SDK, and now it's time to register our Raspberry Pi and get it in the system.
+We have already installed the SDK, and now it's time to register our device and get it in the system.
 For this, we will need to write a very short Python program with some configuration information and commands.

 To register the device, we need the following information: